thevenonv/TAM_Technical_Assessment/README.md

 ### Webhooks for Real-Time Refunds
 PayPal webhooks are received at `/api/webhooks/paypal` (signature verified with `PAYPAL_WEBHOOK_ID`).
 The backoffice reads `/api/admin/webhooks/refunds/:captureId` to display near real-time refund totals without local persistence.
+- Why webhooks: the reporting API alone introduced latency for refunds, and a temporary local JSON cache risked stale data.
+Webhooks push events immediately from PayPal, keep the merchant view in sync, and remove the need for local storage while still letting PayPal stay the single source of truth.

 ### Secure Payment Handling
 - OAuth 2.0 authentication handled server-side